BSc. (Hons)

 Edit Content

-The Professional Skill Development, Skills Immersion and the Mission Capstone together make up the Skills immersion element of the programme.
+The Professional Skill Development, Skills Immersion, and the Mission Capstone together make up the Skills immersion element of the programme.
 The Skills Immersion module is envisioned as a work-based placement where students will be able to contextualise and integrate their knowledge and skills in the workplace environment preparing them for future employment.
 The Mission Capstone is the global challenge(s) the students intend to tackle and will culminate in the Mission Capstone which serves as Honors Project for the programme.

 Graduates of the BSE programme can pursue professional